 About Glitter Records

-In 2022, I left music journalism to launch an independent record store and online shop in Brisbane.
-Three years on, I’ve built one of Australia’s largest collections of vinyl records and CDs, with over 50,000 titles available.
+In 2022, I left music journalism to open an independent record store and online shop in Brisbane.
+Four years later, Glitter Records has grown into one of Australia’s largest collections of vinyl records and CDs, with more than 60,000 titles available.
+Alongside the shop, we also help run a regular community record market in California Lane.

-You’re warmly invited to visit our Fortitude Valley store and explore a handpicked selection of what Glitter Records has to offer.
-I also buy collections—so if you’re thinking of selling, feel free to get in touch.
+You’re warmly invited to visit our Fortitude Valley store and explore a handpicked selection of what we offer.
+I also buy collections — so if you’re thinking of selling, feel free to get in touch.

 What People Are Saying About Glitter Records